PATH (rail system): Decline and bankruptcy

 A record 113 million people rode the H&M in 1927.
-Ridership declined after the opening of the Holland Tunnel late that year and fell further once the Depression began.
+Ridership declined after the opening of the Holland Tunnel late that year and fell further once the Great Depression began.
 The opening of the George Washington Bridge in 1931 and the Lincoln Tunnel in 1937 drew more riders out of trains and into their cars.
 The Summit Avenue station was renovated and rededicated as "Journal Square" in 1929; the railroad's powerhouse in Jersey City shut down later that year, as its system could now draw energy from the greater power grid.

 In the 1930s, service to the Uptown Hudson Tubes in Manhattan was affected by the construction of the Independent Subway System (IND)'s Sixth Avenue Line.
 The 33rd Street terminal closed in late 1937; service on the H&M was cut back to 28th Street to allow for subway construction.
 The 33rd Street terminal was moved south to 32nd Street and reopened in 1939.
-The city had to pay the railroad $800,000 to build the new 33rd Street station; it reimbursed H&M $300,000 more for lost revenue.
+The city had to pay the railroad $800,000 to build the new 33rd Street station; it reimbursed H&M an additional $300,000 for lost revenue.
 The 28th Street station was closed at this time as unnecessary since the southern entrances to the 33rd Street terminal were only two blocks away; it was later demolished to make room for the IND tracks below.

 The Manhattan Transfer station was closed in mid-1937, and the H&M realigned to Newark Penn Station from the Park Place terminus a quarter-mile (0.25 mi) north; the Harrison station across the Passaic River was moved several blocks south as a result.
 The upper level of the Centre Street Bridge to Park Place later became Route 158.

 Promotions and other advertising failed to stem the financial decline of the H&M. The 19th Street station in Manhattan was closed in 1954.
 That year, the H&M entered receivership due to its constant losses.
 It operated under bankruptcy protection; in 1956 the two states agreed to settle its unpaid back taxes for $1.9 million.
 That year, the H&M saw 37 million annual passengers, and transportation experts called for subsidies.
 One expert proposed a "rail loop", with the Uptown Hudson Tubes connecting to the IND Sixth Avenue Line, then continuing up Sixth Avenue and west via a new tunnel to Weehawken, New Jersey.
 By 1958, ridership had dropped to 30.46 million annual passengers.
 Two years later, creditors approved a reorganization plan.
 During this time, H&M workers went on strike twice over wages: for two days in 1953, and for a month in 1957.